UX in UR

 Participants shared similar interpretations of the storyline and objectives

-Most believed the goal was to repair the ship and leave the planet, which is close but not fully accurate
+Most believed the goal was to repair the ship and leave the planet,

 Participants assumed that Barton starts out friendly, but not close to the player and that their relationship develops through the game